xma711/notebook/linux/small_computer/beaglebone_black/README.md

 set value as 1/0: echo 1/0 > /sys/class/gpio/gpio60/value

 direction	Decides whether this is an input or output pin.
-Writing in or out to this file, changes the behaviour of the value-file accordingly.
+Writing in or out to this file, changes the behavior of the value-file accordingly.

 Value	if direction is in, reading this file tells you if the external signal connected to the pin is 1 (3.3V) or 0 (0V) if direction is out, writing to this file sets the voltage we output on the pin to either 3.3V (1) or 0V (0)